 10 ways to burn fat and keep it off for good

 It’s one thing to train and diet hard to get lean.
 It’s another to keep the weight off long term.
-Here are 10 tips to help you remove your unsightly winter weight, and prevent it from returning.
+Here are 10 tips to help you remove your unsightly weight and prevent it from returning.

 --By Bryan Krahn, C.S.C.S.